onecommons/vesper/doc/source/configvars.rst

     configuration file.
 This property sets the `module_directory` parameter in the `mako.lookup.TemplateLookup` constructor.

-    default is `"mako_module"` relative to the location of the app configuration file.
+    Default is `"mako_module"` relative to the location of the app configuration file.

 .. confval:: template_options